Rialto building group, Melbourne: Recent history

-In 2015–17 the forecourt of the Rialto Towers was rebuilt with a podium of office space, creating a continuous streetscape to King Street again, albeit in modern forms.
+In 2015–17, the forecourt of the Rialto Towers was rebuilt with a podium of office space, creating a continuous streetscape to King Street again, albeit in modern forms.

-The hotel in the Winfield and Rialto buildings became part of the InterContinental Hotel Group in 2008, and was extensively refurbished, whilst not changing the heritage structures, and it is known as the 'InterContinental Melbourne The Rialto'.
+The hotel in the Winfield and Rialto buildings became part of the InterContinental Hotel Group in 2008, and was extensively refurbished, whilst not changing the heritage structures, and it is called the "InterContinental Melbourne The Rialto".
+In 2015, the hotel was purchased by the Salter Brothers.

-In 2018–2020, the office building behind the Olderfleet was demolished, along with a carpark structure behind that, replaced by a 40 level office tower designed by Grimshaw Architects, with an atrium space behind the retained portions of the historic buildings, which were again restored.
+In 2018–2020, the office building behind the Olderfleet Building was demolished – along with a carpark structure behind that – and replaced by a 40 level office tower designed by Grimshaw Architects, with an atrium space behind the retained portions of the historic buildings which were again restored.

+In late 2023, Salter proposed a redevelopment of the Rialto hotel that involved the demolition of the 1984 rear wing of the Winfield Building with a 35 storey office and hotel tower that would cantilever out over the rear wing of the Rialto Building.
+The proposal was approved by the City of Melbourne, and Heritage Victoria in early 2024, and the Minister for Planning in June.